yashwanth-reddy909/FlexMoney/README.md

 # Flex Money Assignment

+- Using React-router I have this endpoints for the users /sign-up, /sign-in
 # /sign-up
  Users can able to register with Name, EmailId, Age, Shift that he desired to join<br>
   EmailId - Need to be unique<br>